DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/-content-for-web-resource-plugin-module-852065.md

 ## Notes

 -   Since the resources are returned with headers that tell the browser to cache the content indefinitely, during development, you may need to hold down the "shift" key while reloading the page to force the browser to re-request the files.

+Use this element to make a particular transformer available to the web resource in the plugin.
+Example: